Superior Firepower: Other Naval Nukes

 Ticonderoga class cruisersTomahawk (later ships only) and ASROC capable, most are still in service and one has just blown up a satellite.
 Their main role, however, is in missile defence, both of a fleet- and more recently, land.
 The first five (CG-47 through 51) have were retired due to their outdated missile launch system, but the rest (CG-52 through 73) remain in active service.

-Iowa-class battleshipThis class of four battleships was built during World War II and saw service there through to the Gulf War.
+Iowa class battleshipThis class of four battleships was built during World War II and saw service there through to the Gulf War.
 Tomahawk capable, they had massive guns and small UAV capability.
-The last battleships built by the US, cost was no object.
-Placed in reserve after WW 2, one recalled for Vietnam and all four upgraded in the Reagan era.
-They were finally retired in the early 1990s (although two were kept on the reserve list until 2006 at the insistence of Congress) and two are currently musuem ships, with the last two more than likely becoming musuem ships themselves.
+The last battleships built by the U.S., cost was no object.
+Placed in reserve after WW2, one recalled for Vietnam and all four upgraded in the Reagan era.
+Although designed for conventional warfare, they were nuclear-capable, at least technically so.
+The Mark 23 nuclear projectile was a fission device the same size and weight as the conventional Mark 13 shell fired from their 16" guns, while the upgrades in the Eighties included installation of Tomohawk launchers.
+None of the ships actually fired a nuclear weapon, even as a test, and whether they were ever carried remains unknown.
+They were finally retired in the early 1990s (although two were kept on the reserve list until 2006 at the insistence of Congress) and two are currently musuem ships, with the last two more than likely becoming museum ships themselves.
 Intrestingly, they are the only class of ship from the Second World War to still have every member of the class built to still be intact.
 A Cool Boat, definitely.

 USS MissouriThe "Mighty Mo".
 This vessel was the ship where the final Japanese surrender in World War II was signed and is now a museum ship in Pearl Harbor, Hawaii.

-Kidd-class (DDG-993) destroyerFour air defence destroyers, based on the Spruance-class hull with ASROC capability.
+Kidd class (DDG-993) destroyerFour air defense destroyers, based on the Spruance class hull with ASROC capability.
 Informally known in service as the "Dead Admiral" class (as they are all named after Admirals killed in action in World War II) or the "Ayatollah" class.
 The reason for the latter is that these vessels were originally ordered by Iran for their navy.
 However, before they could be delivered, the Shah was overthrown.
-The US decided that since they'd already paid for the things, they might as well use them- the air-conditioning made them good for the Middle East.
+The U.S. decided that since they'd already paid for the things, they might as well use them—the air-conditioning made them good for the Middle East.
 All four have now been passed on to Taiwan and renamed.
-They turned up in a Artistic License - Ships role in Pearl Harbor
+They turned up in a Artistic License – Ships role in Pearl Harbor.

 FJ-4 FuryFinal version of the FJ Fury, a carrier fighter based on the F-86 Sabre and could carry a single nuclear weapon.